 The General diploma is still an accredited, HS diploma that the student can use to apply to colleges, jobs, etc..
 The Academic diploma is more college-bound oriented, but this does not mean a General-Diploma student cannot be successful in gaining admission to colleges/universities.
 The only differences between the General Diploma and the Academic Diploma are:

-1. General Diploma does not require foreign language credits.
+1. The General Diploma does not require foreign language credits.
 Of course, a General-diploma student can still take 2 years of foreign language.
+Also, keep in mind that most colleges/universities expect at least two years of a foreign language.

 Keep in mind that the name of the diploma ("General" or "Academic") is not displayed on the student's transcript.
 The college will not see "General" or "Academic" distinctions.
 They will only see the courses, grades, and credits the student receives.
 Colleges do not care about the title of a student's diploma.